-Loomis currently trades at 4.0x EV/EBITDA (2027E) and offers an annual unlevered FCF yield of ~13–15%.
+Loomis currently trades at 4.0x EV/EBITDA (2027E) and offers an annual unlevered FCF yield of ~13-15%.
 Our framing is simple: if Loomis manages to grow FCF by 2% p.a. through 2033, it effectively recovers its entire EV — leaving any residual value as upside.
-We view that as conservative.
 With embedded growth from Automated Solutions (SafePoint) and structural tailwinds in ATM outsourcing, SME logistics, and LATAM expansion, we believe current valuation fails to reflect the company’s earnings durability and re-investment runway.

 01. Company overview